srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 java.util.Collection<E> is a generic interface and is the root of Collection hierarchy.
 A collection represents group of objects known as its elements.
-Java platform doesn't provide direct impelementations of this interface but provide implementations to its sub interfaces.
+Java platform doesn't provide direct implementations of this interface but provide implementations to its sub interfaces.

+To work properly with expectations of collections, we must take care when defining *hashCode()* and *equals()* methods.

 **Aggregate-operations OR stream-operations:** Aggregate operations do process elements from a stream, not directly from collection.
 They support **behavior** as parameters i.e. we can specify *lambda expressions* as parameters for most aggregate operations.
 These operations introduced in Java 8.
 These operations are ***not mutative***, meaning they do not modify underlying collection.